Lee-W/main-blog/content/posts/article/2017/14-Python@Instagram.md

 1. Build extensive tools to profile and understand performance bottleneck
 2. Moving stable, citical compenents to C/C++
 3. Cythonization
 4. Async?
-New Pyton runtime?
+New Python runtime?

 ## Road to Python3